george-hawkins/mjx-donkey-car/README.md

 * Cut the deans connector off the end of the car's battery cable.
 * Tin the ends of those cables and the thiner cables you're going to run to the SBC setup.
 * Or see if you can twist the wires together before tinning - this'd mean they'd be less likely to separate later.
-* Join the wires so, the SBD wires run back along the battery cables rather than extending away from them.
+* Join the wires so, the SBC wires run back along the battery cables rather than extending away from them.
 * Then solder these combined wires onto a fresh deans connector - this'd work much nicer with an XT60, where (with the thinner cable beneath) you can "mash" both into the XT60 cup-like connectors.
 With deans, the connector is just a flat surface rather than a cup.

+Lumenier have a simple PDB - see [here](https://www.getfpv.com/lumenier-4power-mini-pdb.html).

 ArduPilot on cheap FC
 ---------------------

-See, Painless360's [video](https://www.youtube.com/watch?v=XWv7aG7z22o) - covers flashing and usings servos.
+See, Painless360's [video](https://www.youtube.com/watch?v=XWv7aG7z22o) - covers flashing ArduPilot and usings servos.

 The ArduPilot site documents flashing firmware [here](https://ardupilot.org/copter/docs/common-loading-firmware-onto-chibios-only-boards.html) - the page seems very complicated but I think it just boils down to them using the STM32CubeProgrammer to do the flashing rather than Betaflight or iNav.